 MacBook with non-removable battery:

-- Here, you are not required to turn off the device nor the power source need to be disconnected.
-Rather, ensure your Mac is connected to the power source as it will require power to complete the process.
+- Here, you are not required to turn off the device, nor does the power source need to be disconnected.
+Instead, ensure your Mac is connected to the power source as it will require power to complete the process.

-- Is the pointer too fast to control?
-Well, it can be made too slow by going to System Preference > Trackpad> Tracking speed.
-Tracking speed will carry a slider through which you can adjust the tracking speed.
+You can make it slower in the System Preference > Trackpad> Tracking speed.
+The tracking speed will carry a slider through which you can adjust the tracking speed.

 - First, turn off the Mac completely.

 Erase the Property list files

-If you have performed all the stated methods but are still left with the same trackpad issue, delete the property list files.
-This property list actually stores all the information of the application and bundles that are installed on your MacBook.
+Delete the property list files if you have performed all the stated methods but are still left with the same trackpad issue.
+This property list stores all the information about the application and bundles installed on your MacBook.

 - Open Finder > Go > Go to folder and type

-- You will notice numerous files.
-Select all those files that have Trackpad or mouse written.
+- You will notice multiple files.
+Select all the files that have trackpad or mouse written.
 Once you get the property list files, delete the required.